GideonLeGrange/type-link/README.md

 | `type-link.json` | reading and writing queries as JSON |
 | `type-link.plugins` | the Maven plugin above |
 | `test` | the test suite — not published |

-## History

-type-link was called **linqly** for its first seventeen months, from November 2024, and was renamed in April 2026.
-This repository begins at 1.0.0; the development history is kept privately.

 ## Licence